franciskershaw/game-of-fives/testing.md

 ### Warnings

-* No page regions/headings: The validator picked up on the fact that my pages did not contain the semantic elements that I aim to use in all my projects - however due to this project being game with hardly any definable sections, headers (and headings for the game page) or footers were not necessary.
+* No page regions/headings: The validator picked up on the fact that my pages did not contain the semantic elements that I aim to use in all my projects - however due to this project being game with hardly any definable sections, headers (and headings for the game page) or footers were not deemed necessary.

 * Underlined text on the game page: I chose to underline the 'Scores' and 'Overall', which the validator warned could be misconstrued for a highlighted link.
 I interpreted that it was clear from context that these were not anchor tags and chose to disregard this warning.